1959–60 Toronto Maple Leafs season

 The 1959–60 Toronto Maple Leafs season saw the Maple Leafs finish in second place in the National Hockey League (NHL) with a record of 35 wins, 26 losses, and 9 ties for 79 points.
 They defeated the Detroit Red Wings in six games in the Semi-finals before being swept by their arch-rivals, the Montreal Canadiens, in the Stanley Cup Finals.

+This was the last time a Toronto-based team lost in the championship round of any of the four major North American sports leagues until the 2025 World Series.